HyuriMaciel/Access-control/README.md

 ## Folders Organization :file_folder:
  - :open_file_folder: [facedetec](https://github.com/HyuriMaciel/Access-control/tree/master/facedetec): Contains the codes that perform facial detection and recognition, the codes were implemented in a BeagleBone Black microcontroller, using the OpenCV library and C ++ language.
- - :open_file_folder: [rfidControl](https://github.com/HyuriMaciel/Access-control/tree/master/rfidControl)contains the codes that perform the access control by means of an Arduino UNO microcontroller using an RFID reader and a magnetic lock to sign the door lock.
+ - :open_file_folder: [rfidControl](https://github.com/HyuriMaciel/Access-control/tree/master/rfidControl) Contains the codes that perform the access control by means of an Arduino UNO microcontroller using an RFID reader and a magnetic lock to sign the door lock.

 ## Technologies used :minidisc:
  - Linguage: C, C++.